DakshMehrotra/Containerization-and-DevOps/Assignment-1/Readme.md

 Check image sizes:

-Create one stack with Alpine and multi-stage dockerfile named as opimizedsize_backend and other with no Alpine and single-stage named as normal_backend.
+Create one stack with Alpine and multi-stage dockerfile named as assignment1_backend and other with no Alpine and single-stage named as <none>.

 ```
 docker images